 Being an ethical organisation is not limited to your ecological efforts.
 Ensuring that your supply chain is fair trade and that you are committed to diversity is also the way forward.
 We have previously written about how diversity and inclusion can improve your business.

 Profitability is a great motivator, with younger investors wanting to guarantee socially responsible investing, so their money is “clean”.
-However, it is more than just “good business”.
+However, sustainable investing is more than just “good business”.
 It is smart business.
-If you ensure your supply chain is legally compliant and ethical, you reduce your risk of lawsuits.
+If you ensure your supply chain is legally compliant and ethical, you reduce your risk of lawsuits and attract ESG funds.

 Another way to improve the S in ESG is to get involved in your local community.
 You could set up “giving back” projects.
 Here at Convene, we love sponsoring local sporting events that help communities come together and make sure every kid has access to a sport they enjoy.
 For a few years now, we have sponsored the Herne Hill Velodrome’s track league.
 Ensuring you have a standing in the community and amongst your stakeholders will improve your “social score” and ultimately bring you more business.
 It truly is a win-win scenario!

 As a Board Portal, we know a lot about the importance of good governance.
 Governance in an ESG strategy is all about being open and transparent within your organisation and to the public.
 Being open and transparent will make you accountable for your actions and ensure the public has more faith in you.
 If your clients trust your word, then you will have more business.

 Another element of good governance that comes under ESG is employee relations.
 If you maintain a good employee morale, and you are a good organisation to work for, then you become more ethical.
 Overworking your employees only leads to a high turnover and poor results.